hearthandsinc/challenges/ios/readme.md

 ## Design

 We have prepared a design to help you during this challenge.
+You will also receive the Figma link along with the challenge instructions.

 ![design](./design.png)